-Caloric test; Cold water calorics; Warm water calorics
+Caloric test; Bithermal caloric testing; Cold water calorics; Warm water calorics; Air caloric testing

 How the Test is Performed

-When cold water enters the ear and the inner ear changes temperature, it should cause fast, side-to-side eye movements called nystagmus.
-The eyes should move away from the cold water and slowly back.
+This test stimulates your acoustic nerve by delivering cold or warm water or air into your ear canal.
+When cold water or air enters your ear and the inner ear changes temperature, it should cause fast, side-to-side eye movements called nystagmus.
+The test is done in the following way:

 How to Prepare for the Test